walmartlabs/concord-website/docs/getting-started/development.md

 The `concord-server` and `concord-agent` processes can be started in debug mode as normal Java applications.

-However, as the agent processes its payload in a separate JVM, it must be configured to start those processes with the remove debugging enabled: *TBD*
+However, as the agent processes its payload in a separate JVM, it must be configured to start those processes with the remote debugging enabled.

 ## Building